-Define the z/OS communications control unit to z/OS.
-See p.31 "Define the Communications Control Unit to z/OS".
+Define the OS/390 communications control unit to OS/390.
+See p.29 "Define the Communications Control Unit to OS/390".

-2 Modify the TCP/IP profile on your z/OS system, if necessary.
-See p.32 "Modify the TCP/IP Profile in z/OS".
+2 Modify the TCP/IP profile on your OS/390 system, if necessary.
+See p.30 "Modify the TCP/IP Profile in OS/390".

 E Ping the printer.
-See p.33 "Verify the Printer Connection".
+See p.31 "Verify the Printer Connection".

 Define the printer as a writer-controlled printer to JES.
-See p.33 "Define the Printer to JES".
+See p.31 "Define the Printer to JES".

 Define the printer to PSF with a PRINTDEV statement, including the IP address.
-See p.34 "Define the Printer to PSF".
+See p.32 "Define the Printer to PSF".

-- □ This section does not provide all the information you need to install and configure TCP/IP on your z/OS system. - The routing of information is determined on the basis of the IP address, and is performed by IP gateways.
-After the network is configured correctly, the z/OS host communicates directly with the TCP/IP-attached printer.
+- □ This section does not provide all the information you need to install and configure TCP/IP on your OS/390 system. - The routing of information is determined on the basis of the IP address, and is performed by IP gateways.
+After the network is configured correctly, the OS/390 host appears to be communicating directly with the TCP/IP-attached printer.

-Define the Communications Control Unit to z/OS
+Define the Communications Control Unit to OS/390

-If you have not already done so, use a hardware configuration definition (HCD) to define the communications control unit for the z/OS host, such as the 3172 or the 3745 control unit, to z/OS.
+If you have not already done so, use a hardware configuration definition (HCD) to define the communications control unit for the OS/390® host, such as the 3172 or the 3745 control unit, to OS/390.

-Modify the TCP/IP Profile in z/OS
+Modify the TCP/IP Profile in OS/390

 The TCP/IP profile contains system configuration statements used to initialize the TCP/IP address space.
-The following statements in the TCP/IP profile; how-ever, this example is not a complete profile.
+The following statements in the TCP/IP profile; however, this example is not a complete profile.